 Mortgages come in many shapes and sizes.
 Which one is right for you?
 Every mortgage has three key elements: The loan type, a rate, and a term.
-By knowing how these elements work together, you will be able to pick out the best mortgage for your situation.
+By knowing how these elements work together for home loans, you will be able to pick out the best mortgage for your situation.

 Available Home Loans